University of Arkansas at Little Rock

 - Monitor security of classrooms.

-- Insure that equipment is turned off at the end of the day as defined by the responsible college.
+- Ensure that equipment is turned off at the end of the day as defined by the responsible college.

 - Maintain and monitor electronic keypads and room access.
 It might be preferable for the responsibility to fall upon the college that has its administrative offices in the same building as the classroom in question.